Tuesday, May 28, 2019

 Thursday, May 16, 2019

-The Uniqueness Of The Judeo-Christian God
+The Superior Morality Of The Judeo-Christian God

 "Recently, archaeologists working in northern Peru made a discovery they called “disturbing and disquieting.”